hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * When we want to get more accuracy results from data samples, we often try to:
     * Increase sample size
     * Test more other random samples
-  * But what if you don't have time/money/computer meory to do above methods, we can try to <b>calculate random chance probability</b>
+  * But what if you don't have time/money/computer memory to do above methods, we can try to <b>calculate random chance probability</b>
   * Relevant Basics First
     * <b>z-value/z-score</b>: It tells how many standard deviation the observed value is away from mean.
 For example, z-score = 1.7 indicates that the observed value is 1.7 standard deviation away from mean. <b>Associated with the standard normal distribution only</b>. `z-score = (observed_value - mean)/standard_deviation`
     * <b>p-value</b>: it tells the probability that observed value is away from mean.
 Therefore, in order to get p-value, you check z-table with the z-score you got. <b>Associated with the standard normal distribution only</b>.
-    * For other distributions, use <b>Central Limit Theorem</b>:
-      * <b>Mean of Sample Means</b> (X random samples) - is close to the population mean
-      * <b>The distribution of sample means is normal regardless of the actual population distribution</b> - this is the core idea for Central Limit Theorem
       * `standard deviation of sample means = population standard deviation/sqrt(N)`, N is the sample size.
 This is knows as <b>standard error of means</b>.
 You check this satdard error of means to tell how accurate your random samples that can determind population mean.
       * Greater the sample size, lower standard error of means, and more accuracy to use the sample mean to determine the population mean. <b>Sample size should be NOT more than 10% of the population when sampling is done without replacement.</b>
       * All the samples should be <b>fixed size</b>